mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Access Sealed Civil Court Records in Mississippi

 Sealed civil court records in the state are records deemed confidential by the Mississippi State laws.
 There are various conditions that may lead to automatic or eventual sealing of a civil court record.
 In many cases, parts or all of the records containing sensitive information are automatically sealed by state statutes.
 Additionally, persons who meet the conditions and eligibility criteria may also petition the court to have specific records sealed for a reasonable cause.
 While access to these records is generally restricted from the public, some persons such as parties to the case, the representative attorneys, law enforcement personnel, some court personnel, etc are furnished with the legal authority to inspect these records at will.
 Also, any member of the public with sufficient reason can petition the court judges for a court order or subpoena indicating the permission to have the record(s) of interest released to them.
-For a petition to be granted by Idaho state-licensed judges, the requester must provide sufficient reasons and evidence indicating the record's relevance in a legal matter.
+For a petition to be granted by Mississippi state-licensed judges, the requester must provide sufficient reasons and evidence indicating the record's relevance in a legal matter.

 disclaimer